 - 12.1 Transfer Off Overlaying Land - 12.1.1 A permit is required for the transfer of groundwater off overlaying land for the limited purposes set forth in 12.1.2.
 Upon receipt of an application for the transfer of groundwater off overlaying land, the District shall provide notice of the application by publishing it on the agenda for the next regularly scheduled Board meeting.
 Any affected party may object to the transfer of groundwater by filing written objections, specifically stating the grounds for such objection, in the office of the District on or before the second regularly scheduled Board meeting following publication the notice.
 Late objections will not be considered.
-Upon the filing of such objections or on its own initiative, the District shall conduct a preliminary investigation to determine if the withdrawal, transfer, and use of groundwater is consistent with the requirements of 12.1.2 and all rules and regulations of the District.
-Following the preliminary investigation, if the District has reason to believe that the withdrawal, transfer, and use is consistent with all rules and regulations of the District, but may not comply with one

-- or more other requirements of 12.1.2, the District shall request that the Nebraska Department of Natural Resources hold a hearing on such transfer. - 12.1.2 Any person who withdraws groundwater for agricultural purposes, or for any purpose pursuant to a groundwater remediation plan as required by the Environmental Protection Agency, including the providing of water for domestic purposes, from aquifers located within the District may transfer the use of the groundwater off the overlying land if the groundwater is put to a reasonable and beneficial use within the State of Nebraska and is used for an agricultural purpose, or for any purpose pursuant to a groundwater remediation plan are required by the Environmental Protection Agency, including the providing of water for domestic purposes, after transfer, and if such withdrawal, transfer, and use (a) will not significantly adversely affect any other water user, (b) is consistent with all applicable statutes and District rules and regulations, and (c) is in the public interest.

-12.2 Transfer Off Overlying Land for Domestic Use
+Upon the filing of such objections or on its own initiative, the District shall conduct a preliminary investigation to determine if the withdrawal, transfer, and use of groundwater is consistent with the requirements of 12.1.2 and all rules and regulations of the District, but may not comply with one or more other requirements of 12.1.2, the District shall request that the Nebraska Department of Natural Resources hold a hearing on such transfer. - 12.1.2 Any person who withdraws groundwater for agricultural purposes, or for any purpose pursuant to a groundwater remediation plan as required by the Environmental Protection Agency, including the providing of water for domestic purposes, from aquifers located within the District may transfer the use of the groundwater off the overlying land if the groundwater is put to a reasonable and beneficial use within the State of Nebraska and is used for an agricultural purpose, or for any purpose pursuant to a groundwater remediation plan are required by the Environmental Protection Agency, including the providing of water for domestic purposes, after transfer, and if such withdrawal, transfer, and use (a) will not significantly adversely affect any other water user, (b) is consistent with all applicable statutes and District rules and regulations, and (c) is in the public interest. - 12.2 Transfer Off Overlying Land for Domestic Use